Safi0923/Myca2/README.md

 The Myca-II programmable controller is a device that can be programmed to implement a specific state diagram using assembly language.

-In this project, the following three designs were implemented:-
+In this project, the following were designed:-

 1. Pop machine controller using Moore State Machine (FSM)
 2. Pop machine controller using Myca-II